Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If nail problems occur, be patient.
 Damaged nails can be repaired only with new growth, which is slow.
 Fingernails grow about 1/8 inch a month.
 Toenails grow about 1/24 inch a month.
 Until your nails grow back:

-Keep them short and filed to show new growth.
+Keep them short and filed.
 Be careful when cutting around cuticles.

 Reduce the risk of infection.
-Wear gloves when washing dishes, gardening, or performing other work around the house.
+Wear gloves when washing dishes, gardening, or doing other work around the house.
 Be careful when you cut your nails and cuticles.